tamarinvs19/jvm-js-fullstack/README.md

 ## My features
 * "Clear" button
 * Counter of items
-* Deadline property: the first date (`dd-mm-yyyy`) is transformed into deadline date.
+* Deadline property: the first date (`dd-mm-yyyy`) in the input field is transformed into deadline date.
 Deadline has a color: red if now > deadline, orange if deadline - now <= 1 day, else - green.